Partially Observable Task and Motion Planning with Uncertainty and Risk Awareness: Planning with an abstract belief-state MDP

 These belief-space propositions give us a language to describe the preconditions and possible effects of executing a controller.
 We call such descriptions operators $\texttt{op} \in \mathbb{O}$.
 Each operator is a tuple $\langle \texttt{Pre}, \texttt{Eff}, \texttt{UEff}, \texttt{UCond}, c \rangle$.
 Here, $\texttt{Pre} \subseteq \Psi_{\mathcal{B}}$ is the set of belief propositions that must hold for a controller $c \in \mathcal{C}$ to be executed, $\texttt{Eff} \subseteq \Psi_{\mathcal{B}}$ is the set of effects that are guaranteed to hold after $c$ has been executed, $\texttt{UEff} \subseteq \Psi_{\mathcal{B}}$ is the set of belief propositions that have an unknown value after the completion of $c$, and $\texttt{UCond} \subseteq \Psi_{\mathcal{B}}$ represents the set of propositions upon which the probability distribution over the $\texttt{UEff}$ may depend.
 (That is, given an assignment to the propositions in $\texttt{UCond}$, there should be a fixed distribution on $\texttt{UEff}$, though this distribution need not be known a priori.)

 As a result of this additional structure, from any given abstract belief space $\bar{b} \in \overline{\mathcal{B}}$, only a small number of operators can be applied, as most operators will not have their preconditions satisfied.
 Additionally, planners can exploit the knowledge that after applying an operator from state $\bar{b}$, the only reachable new states are those which modify $\bar{b}$ by turning on the propositions in $\texttt{Eff}$, and possibly turning on some propositions in $\texttt{UEff}$.
-Such factorizations crucial for efficient long-horizon planning, as they result in search trees with sparse branching factors.